Bathroom Remodel Permit Requirements

 Smoke and Carbon Monoxide Alarms (CBC 907.2.11, CRC 314 and 315)

 Smoke alarms shall be installed on the ceiling or wall (between 4” and 12” of the ceiling) in all sleeping rooms, each area/hallway adjacent to sleeping rooms, each story of the building, and in any basement.
 Smoke alarms shall be replaced 10 years after the date of manufacture listed on the alarm (if no date is listed the alarm shall be replaced).
 Newly installed smoke alarms shall have a 10-year battery.

-Carbon monoxide alarms shall be installed on the ceiling or wall (above the door header) in each area/hallway adjacent to sleeping rooms, each story of the building, and any basement.
-Carbon monoxide alarms are not required if there is no fuel-burning appliances and where the garage is detached from the house.
+Carbon monoxide (CO) alarms shall be installed on the ceiling or wall (above the door header) in each area/hallway adjacent to sleeping rooms, each occupiable story, and within a bedroom if the bedroom or attached bathroom contains a fuel-burning appliance.
+CO alarms are not required if there is no fuel-burning appliance or fireplace in the house and where the garage is detached from the house.

-The Tub-Shower Enclosure Permit is NOT available on-line if you are:
+The Bathroom Remodel Permit is NOT available on-line if you are:

 existing tub to a different location or adding a new tub.

 If any of the above conditions apply, the permit shall be issued at the One-Stop Permit Center, City Hall, 456 W Olive Avenue.
 Specific process information is available at the

 The number of inspections required depends on the type of underlayment used in the bathroom remodel.
 A rough plumbing and electrical inspection should be scheduled for the tub/shower valve and electrical wiring prior to installation of any wallboard.
 The next inspections scheduled should be for the underlayment and the shower pan test, if applicable.
 Additional inspections may be needed based on extent of the project.
 The final inspection should be scheduled after all the work is completed.